Mooroopna: Government

 Mooroopna was originally part of the Shire of Waranga, proclaimed in 1865.
 With boundary changes it became a riding of the Shire of Rodney in 1886.

 Separated only by the Goulburn River from Shepparton, the town resisted many moves for amalgamation, but was forced into union with its larger neighbour in 1994 with the creation of the City of Greater Shepparton.
 The total population is about 63,269 (30 June 2014), and is expected to increase to 81,378 by 2031.
 The first councillors were elected in 1997.

 Mooroopna is within the Victorian state electoral district of Shepparton and the Federal Division of Nicholls.

 Industry

-In the beginning, industry revolved around the processing of grains and fruit ,but in the past 30 years, Mooroopna has become a desirable residential area for nearby Shepparton.
+In the beginning, industry revolved around the processing of grains and fruit, but in the past 30 years, Mooroopna has become a desirable residential area for nearby Shepparton.

 The town now consists of mainly residential areas, many parks and gardens.

 SPC Ardmona closed its Mooroopna processing plant in 2011.

-Some industry remains in the town, such a EDP Australia, who manufacture fruit and vegetable packing equipment, Redland fruit have a fruit packhouse in Young Street, packing apples and pears for supermarkets and export, and Gouge linen have a large industrial laundry in the north of the town.
+Some industry remains in the town, such a EDP Australia, who manufacture fruit and vegetable packing equipment, Redland fruit have a fruit packhouse in Young Street, packing apples and citrus fruits for supermarkets and export, and Gouge linen have a large industrial laundry in the north of the town.

 There are many orchards and dairy farms surrounding the town, and increasingly almonds are becoming a popular crop, with several large almond orchards being established in late 2024.